stefan-lazarevski/zenith-app/README.md

 # zenith_app

-A personal life-management application with AI journaling, tasks, and productivity tracking.
+A life-management application with AI journaling, tasks, and productivity tracking.

 ## Getting Started